go-kratos/go-kratos.dev/src/content/docs/blades/get-started/run.md

 ---
-title: " Blades Synchronous Call"
+title: " Synchronous Invocation"
 ---
-# 🔁 Synchronous Call
+# 🔁 Synchronous Invocation
+:::note
-Use Blades synchronous call to have the Agent return a complete response at once.
+Use Blades synchronous invocation to have the Agent return a complete response at once.

     Behavior: After sending a request with a synchronous Run call, it blocks and waits until the model generates a complete reply, then returns the result all at once.
-    Return Value: A complete Message object
+    Return value: A complete Message object

 ## 🚀 Code Example

 ### Prerequisites
     1. Install Blades: `go get github.com/go-kratos/blades`
-    2. Configure the model provider (e.g., OpenAI): Set environment variables `OPENAI_API_KEY` and `OPENAI_BASE_URL`
+    2. Configure the model provider (e.g., OpenAI): Set the environment variables `OPENAI_API_KEY` and `OPENAI_BASE_URL`

 ```Go
 package main